Peter, the owner and founder of Monta Vista Market asked if I could feature Bok Choy this week… and I replied with a resounding YES.

 Contact info & location, below.

 I love bok choy.
-I’ve only come to appreciate bok choy in the past year, since going to the farmer’s market more often and thusly making chopped salads with crispy greens.
-And, oh boy, are these crispy and have quite a flavor profile.
-Plus you get the bonus of a big dose of vitamins and minerals from the leaves —without the hard-to-chew (and swallow) fiber.
+I’ve only come to appreciate the flavor complexity of bok choy in the past year since going to the farmer’s market more often and thusly making more chopped salads with crispy greens.
+And, oh boy, are these crispy.
+The flavor profile includes sweet cabbage, earthy and pepper (similar to arugula).
+Plus you get the bonus of a big dose of vitamins and minerals from the tender leaves —without the hard-to-chew fiber.
+You’ll see reasons why I love to braise bok choy at the end of this post.

 BOK CHOY